Hiking the Highline in Glacier National Park - Local Tips & Tricks

 Guided Hike on The Highline

 One of the best ways to enjoy any trip to Glacier National Park is with a guided tour.
-By booking a guided trip you can avoid purchasing vehicle reservations and enjoy your time with a knowledgeable expert.
+By booking a guided trip you can avoid dealing with parking limits or shuttle logistics and enjoy your time with a knowledgeable local expert.
 This Guided Hike on the Highline Trail is a perfect way to explore the park and learn more about the unique history and geology of the region.

 Guest Review: "Our guide, Jordan, was enthusiastic, knowledgeable, and led us along a gorgeous day on the Highline Trail.
 We learned about the park's geological history, the plants and native animals, and many other amazing facts that we wouldn't have gathered just walking alone" -Mindy A.

 Hiking the Highline Trail is a bucket-list experience for any hiker visiting Glacier National Park.
-Whether you take the shorter route to Haystack Butte to enjoy the view or take the full trek to Granite Park Chalet, this trail offers stunning views and a chance to see up close Glacier National Park's unique plants, geology, and wildlife up close.
+Whether you take the shorter route to Haystack Butte to enjoy the view or take the full trek to Granite Park Chalet, this trail offers stunning views and a chance to see up close Glacier National Park's unique plants, geology, and wildlife.

-With the right preparation—packing the essentials, checking trail conditions, and planning your route—you’re sure to have an unforgettable experience.
+With the right preparation—packing the essentials, checking trail conditions, and planning your route and transportation—you’re sure to have an unforgettable experience.
 For those looking to maximize their visit, don't forget to book a Guided Hike on the Highline Trail for expert insights and stress-free logistics.
 However you decide to explore, the Highline Trail will leave you with lasting memories of Glacier’s breathtaking beauty.

 All of our content at Glacier Tourbase is written by experienced travel writers who have visited all of the locations we recommend.
 And our review board of local tourism experts ensure that all the information we provide is accurate, current and helpful